Geometric Representations of Random Hypergraphs: Results

-We illustrate the use of the proposed parametrization in Bayesian inference for graphical models: this is done by specifying priors that encourage sparsity and the design of MCMC algorithms that allow for local as well as global moves.
-We offer four examples.
+We develop four examples.
 The first example illustrates that our method works when the graph encoding the Markov structure of underlying density is contained in the space of graphs spanned by the nerve used to fit the model.
 In the second example we apply our method to Gaussian Graphical Models.
 The third example shows that the nerve hypergraph (not just the $1$-skeleton) can be used to induce different groupings in the terms of a factorization, and therefore a way to encode dependence features that go beyond pairwise relationships.
 In the fourth example we compare results obtained by using different filtrations to induce priors over different spaces of graphs.